 Sewing Spools Wall Quilt

-Display a four-block wall hanging showcasing thread spool and sewing machine designs in your sewing space.
+Display a four-block wall hanging in your sewing space that showcases thread spool and sewing machine designs.
 Fabrics are from the Winsome collection by Kim Diehl for Henry Glass & Co.

 Inspired by Stitcher's Studio from designer Alexia Marcelle Abegg of Green Bee Patterns

 9x22" piece (fat eighth) each of blue, green, gold, and red prints (blocks, border)

 4-4x7" rectangles assorted prints in pink, light blue, rust, and light green (border)

 Lightweight tracing paper or other foundation material of your choice

 Finished blocks: 6" square

 Measurements include 1/4" seam allowances.
 Sew with right sides together unless otherwise stated.